College of Pharmacy & Health Sciences

 Please take placement exams seriously.
 Take these exams in a quiet, distraction-free environment, where you can devote 100% of your attention to the exam.
 Refer to the placement exam pages for more specific information on each exam, including the time limits.
 We expect students coming into our programs to conduct themselves in professional manner with highest academic integrity.
 With the exception of a calculator, these exams are to be taken without the assistance to any other tool, resource, or individual.

 - The chemistry placement exams is required for all students coming into the pharmacy or physician assistant (PA) programs.
 If you do well on this exam, you will have the option, but will not be required, to take a higher level chemistry class (CH107) than our minimum standard (CH105).

-- Foreign language placement exams are strongly encouraged for all incoming students.
+- Foreign languageplacement exams are strongly encouraged for all incoming students.
 In order to enroll an any Spanish, French, or German class at Butler, a placement exam must first be taken.
 Even if you don't think you will take a foreign language class your first semester, we recommend you take the exam, as the results are valid for 3 semesters.
-If you are interested in taking the medical Spanish course within the college, a Spanish placement exam is also required.
-If you have never taken one of these foreign languages and would like to take an introductory level class, you must also have a placement test to show that a 100 level course would be appropriate.
+If you have never taken one of these foreign languages and would like to take an introductory level class, you may enroll directly into a 100 level course.